sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 </div>
 {% endhighlight %}

-Bootstrap grids use media queries to create layout variation across devices of different sizes.
+Bootstrap grids use media queries to create layout variations across devices of different sizes.
 {:.caption}

 There are plenty of available use cases with media queries, including print styles, user preference, feature availability, and more.
 With a utility-first approach, you can leverage these features to create functional classes that only apply under a given set of conditions.